 Existentialism is as relevant today, in the whipping swirl of global terrorism, political upheaval, and constant fear, as it was during those tumultuous times.
 And perhaps now, more than ever, it is a philosophy that should be explored by those looking for a better way forward amidst a growing cloud of anxiety and fear.

 How To Be an Existentialist

 So how does one go about pursuing the life of an existentialist?

-While there are many major and minor points of departure developed between the litany of Existentialist philosophers, there are a few salient tenets that can be approached that I think most existentialists would agree upon, in form if not function.
+While there are many major and minor points of departure developed between the Existentialist philosophers, there are a few salient tenets that can be approached that I think most existentialists would agree upon, in form if not function.

 Existence Precedes Essence

 Perhaps the most fundamental concept shared by nearly all the existentialist philosophers is the idea that existence precedes essence.
 This was such a profound, revolutionary shift in thinking from the old Platonic and Socratic ideas of Essentialism that existed for thousands of years.
-Where Essentialism asserted that we are all imbued with a fundamental essence or purpose and our goal in life is to live to that purpose, existentialism proposed the opposite.
+Where Essentialism asserted that we are all imbued with a fundamental essence or purpose and our goal in life is to live towards that purpose, existentialism proposed the opposite.
 First, we exist and then we have to go create our essence, and by doing so we create our purpose.

 In Existentialism, we do not have the luxury of relying on something intrinsic in our being to give us our definition.
 In every moment of our life, we are given the great and weighty task of defining who we are.
 We must create our essence in every moment through the choices we make or defer and only then are we able to approach anything resembling our purpose.

 There is nothing inside of you to discover.
 Existentialism claims that you must put things inside yourself for others to discover.
 You must create the person that will fall in love, that will be a good friend, that will value liberalism or conservatism.
 That will be altruistic or self-involved.
 That will, in fact, live or die.
 You alone are the creator and maintainer of yourself.